 OpenTripPlanner Basic Tutorial

-This page will get you up and running with your own OTP server.
+This page should allow you to set up and test your own OTP2 server.
 If all goes well it should only take a few minutes!

 Get some data